 Through-the-Wall Systems Must be Repaired in the Factory

-If you buy a very inexpensive through-the-wall unit, chances are next summer we’re going to have a heat wave and it’s going to stop working and those cannot be repaired in place.
-Most of the manufacturers require that you send it back to the factory to either be repaired or replaced.
+If you buy a very inexpensive through-the-wall unit, chances are next summer you’re going to have a heat wave and it’s going to stop working and those cannot be repaired in place.
+Most of the manufacturers require that you send the system back to the factory to either be repaired or replaced.

-That process could take anywhere from days to weeks—during the summertime when it’s the hottest when you’re already having a heat wave.
+That process could take anywhere from days to weeks—during the summertime when it’s the hottest.

 If Buying Self-Contained Walk-in Cooler Units, Buy Two!